Data-Science-Projects/getting_cleaning_data/README.md

 - Process the test data set to create a data frame of the mean and std deviation variables by activity and subject
 - Process the training data set to create a data frame of the mean and std deviation variables by activity and subject
 - Merge, group and summarise the merged data set
+- Write the summarised data set to a file called "summarised_data_tbl.txt" with row.name=FALSE

 This project uses a data set with these license requirements: